lgessl/master-thesis/README.md

 $$
 for some shrinkage paramter $\lambda > 0$, the loss function for model 1.

-### Data preparation
+## Data Generation

-"Regression models, including the Cox model, generally give more reliable results with normally-distributed variables."
-Hence, transform data to normally distributed data in adavance if necessary.
+### Schmitz et al. (2021)

+Normalized FPKM RNAseq values in $\log_2$ scale on https://gdc.cancer.gov/about-data/publications/DLBCL-2018.

+Info on RPKM/FPKM vs. TPM vs. count normalization methods on https://translational-medicine.biomedcentral.com/articles/10.1186/s12967-021-02936-w.

 ## Coding

 ### Model 1

-R package `zerosum` by Thorsten Rehberg probably implements all we need for model 1.
+R package `zerosum` by Thorsten Rehberg implements all we need for model 1.

 ## Data
 Data is about to be generated for the MMML project, it's not done, yet.